Gaetano Castrovilli: Style of play

-Castrovilli is a talented and versatile offensive–minded midfielder, with an eye for goal, who is capable of playing as an attacking midfielder or as an offensive–minded central midfielder, known as the mezzala role in Italian football jargon; he has also been deployed as a left winger, a position which allows him to cut onto his stronger right foot and shoot on goal.
-A fast, elegant, and dynamic player, despite not having a particularly low centre of gravity, he is capable of changing direction quickly, and is also known for his technique, dribbling skills, and use of feints, as well as his ability to exploit spaces and create a numerical advantage for his team when attacking with his late runs from deep.
-Due to his vision and intelligence, he is often involved in the build-up of attacking plays, although he is also known for his defensive work-rate, tackling, and ability to cover ground.
+Castrovilli is an offensive midfielder, capable of playing as an attacking midfielder or as an offensive–minded central midfielder, known as the mezzala role in Italian football jargon.
+He has also been deployed as a left winger, a position which allows him to cut onto his right foot.
+Despite not having a particularly low centre of gravity, he is still capable of changing direction quickly, and is also known for his technique, dribbling skills, and use of feints, as well as his ability to exploit spaces and create a numerical advantage for his team when attacking with his late runs from deep.
+He is often involved in the build-up of attacking plays, although he is also known for his defensive work-rate, tackling, and ability to cover ground.

 Personal life

 In 2022, Castrovilli married Italian model Rachele Risaliti, with whom he had his first child in February 2024.